Poland: Sports

-Motorcycle Speedway, volleyball and association football are among the country's most popular sports, with a rich history of international competitions.
+Motorcycle speedway, volleyball and association football are among the country's most popular sports, with a rich history of international competitions.
 Track and field, basketball, handball, boxing, MMA, ski jumping, cross-country skiing, ice hockey, tennis, fencing, swimming, and weightlifting are other popular sports.

 The golden era of football in Poland occurred throughout the 1970s and went on until the early 1980s when the Polish national football team achieved their best results in any FIFA World Cup competitions finishing third place in the 1974 and the 1982 tournaments.
 The team won a gold medal in football at the 1972 Summer Olympics and two silver medals, in 1976 and in 1992.
 In 2012, Poland co-hosted the UEFA European Football Championship.

-As of January 2023, the Polish men's national volleyball team is ranked as first in the world.
+As of September 2024, the Polish men's national volleyball team is ranked as first in the world.
 The team won a gold medal at the 1976 Summer Olympics and the gold medal at the FIVB World Championship 1974, 2014 and 2018.

 Mariusz Pudzianowski is a highly successful strongman competitor and has won more World's Strongest Man titles than any other competitor in the world, winning the event in 2008 for the fifth time.

 Poland has made a distinctive mark in motorcycle speedway racing.
 The top Ekstraliga division has one of the highest average attendances for any sport in Poland.
 The national speedway team of Poland is one of the major teams in international speedway.
-Individually, Poland has three Speedway Grand Prix World Champions, with the most successful being three-time World Champion Bartosz Zmarzlik who won back-to-back championships in 2019 and 2020, and his third in 2022.
-In 2021, Poland finished runners-up in the Speedway of Nations world championship final, held in Manchester, UK in 2021.
+Individually, Poland has three Speedway Grand Prix World Champions, with the most successful being five-time World Champion Bartosz Zmarzlik who won back-to-back championships in 2019 and 2020 as well as 2022, 2023 and 2024.
+In 2021, Poland finished runners-up in the Speedway of Nations world championship final, held in Manchester, England in 2021.

+In the 21st century, the country has seen a growth of popularity of tennis and produced a number of successful tennis players including World No. 1 Iga Świątek, winner of five Grand Slam singles titles; former World No. 2 Agnieszka Radwanska, winner of 20 WTA career singles titles including 2015 WTA Finals; Top 10 ATP player Hubert Hurkacz; former World No. 1 doubles player Łukasz Kubot, winner of two Grand Slam doubles titles and Jan Zieliński, winner of two Grand Slam mixed doubles titles.
+Poland also won the 2015 Hopman Cup with Agnieszka Radwańska and Jerzy Janowicz representing the country.

-Poles made significant achievements in mountaineering, in particular, in the Himalayas and the winter ascending of the eight-thousanders.
+Poles made significant achievements in mountaineering, in particular, in the Himalayas and the winter ascending of the eight-thousanders (e.g. Jerzy Kukuczka, Krzysztof Wielicki, Wanda Rutkiewicz).
 Polish mountains are one of the tourist attractions of the country.
 Hiking, climbing, skiing and mountain biking and attract numerous tourists every year from all over the world.
 Water sports are the most popular summer recreation activities, with ample locations for fishing, canoeing, kayaking, sailing and windsurfing especially in the northern regions of the country.